Franklalalala/test_read_the_docs/docs/manual/SimulationModules.rst

    </center>

 -  ``status_info.pickle``: the status code for each optimization job, in flat chart format for indexing convenience.
-Note that this status code is different from the failed status code.
-Only three codes are
-   available:
+Three types of status codes are reported:

    -  ``0``: normal termination.
-   -  ``-1``: topological intactness is undermined. (failed topology check)
    -  ``-2``: wrong jobs.
-This would happen when there are no files retrieved from computational resources, for example, the internet is broken.
+This would happen when there are no files retrieved from computational resources, for example, the internet is broken, or the initial structure is so unphysical that the optimizer program went broken.
+   -  ``>0``: the optimized isomer did not pass the topological check, their corresponding failed status codes will be reported.
+See the ``Checker`` section.

 .. image:: ./fig/status_info.png
    :alt: status_info